Archive for the 'film' Category

 Thank you for your consideration and we hope to hear from you soon.

-Number two: Who the hell are Bubba and Boo and how are they related to each other?
+This is wrong on so many levels.
+Who the hell are Bubba and Boo and how are they related to each other?

 And trying to convince us by telling us we will get more screen time wearing a chicken-like gizzard neck is not gonna help.
-Oh no, thank you.
+Oh, NO THANK YOU.

 Why I Now Love Christian Bale More Than Life

-It brings me back to the audition I did where people were walking in and out of the room while I was reading a scene.
+It brings me back to the audition I had where people were walking in and out of the room while I was reading a scene.
 And opening and closing the door no less.
 And whispering to the director.
 While the horse’s asses actors are trying to concentrate and act.

 Listening to Bale makes me happy.
 And I fantasize that I said every word that came out of his mouth when I was at that audition.
 Instead of just feeling horrible and all and slinking out of there.

-It’s not an actor having a tantrum.
+Bale’s diatribe is not an actor having a tantrum.
 It’s an actor standing up for what is right.

 I’m seeing him as the Spartacus of the acting world.